-The Spriit of CSS Tricks is now gone19th Feb 2023
+The Spirit of CSS Tricks is now gone

 If you haven’t heard the news, Geoff Graham — the chief editor behind CSS Tricks — got fired by Digitial Ocean yesterday, a few months after they acquired it.

 This is leaving a bad taste in my mouth because Digital Ocean did promise to keep the spirit of CSS Tricks running…

 Geoff wanted to keep the site going — even though he was the only person doing all the editing behind the giant platform for the past few months.

 Chris had left.
 And now Geoff is gone too.

 I’m deeply saddened by this, because it means that the platform that I know of and have grown to love over the years is now gone.